fdanalyssa/FSLModel/README.md

 #FSLModel

-This is the classifier algorithm used for the FILOSign App for the author's final year project in university.
+This is the classifier algorithm used for the FILOSign App.